In this section

 When asking for a review of your plan you should:

 Your request will be the first step in the review process.
 After this, the NDIA will decide whether or not to conduct the review.
-If the NDIA decides not to conduct a review of your support plan, then it will automatically be internally reviewed by the NDIA.
 A decision by the NDIA to not conduct a review of your support plan is considered a 'reviewable decision'.
-If you're unhappy with the NDIA's decision not to conduct a review of your plan you can apply to the Administrative Appeals Tribunal (AAT) for an external review.
-Time limits apply for external reviews.
+If you're unhappy with the NDIA's decision not to conduct a review of your plan you can apply to the NDIA for internal review of the decision not to conduct a review of the plan.
+Time limits apply.

-Legal Aid Queensland can give advice about applying for an external review to the AAT.
+Legal Aid Queensland can give advice about applying for an internal and external review to the AAT.
 Contact us as soon as possible after receiving the plan review decision from the NDIA.

 If you're unhappy with the NDIA's internal review decision, you can apply to the AAT for an external review.
 This must be lodged within 28 days of the date you received the NDIA's internal review decision.
 If you apply outside of these time limits your matter may not be heard unless there are good reasons for the delay.